St Mary the Virgin, Easton Neston

 - More Info

-The parish church of St Mary the Virgin served the old village of Easton Neston which was removed in the 18th century.
+The parish church of St Mary the Virgin served the old village of Easton Neston which was in the Domesday book, though only the church remains now.

-The church building is a beautiful early mediaeval church with a tower and inside are some superb monuments of the Fermor-Hesketh noble family which owned the surrounding estate from the sixteenth until the early twenty-first centuries.
-They include the life-size alabaster tomb of Sir George Fermor and his wife Elizabeth.
+The church building is a beautiful mediaeval church with a tower and inside are some superb monuments of the Fermor-Hesketh noble family (and their servants!) who owned the surrounding estate from the sixteenth until the early twenty-first century.
+These include the life-size alabaster effigy tomb of a knight, Sir George Fermor, and his wife Elizabeth, any many examples of heraldry.

 Regular Services are once a month at 6pm on the first Saturday of every month (except the Patronal Festival in September), Easter Eve, and Christmas Eve.